The Growth of Cities:

 Mission to the margins is messy, complex, and slow.
 When you treat the hurting like people and not projects, there are no “quick fixes.”
 You need time to get to know each other, to build trust, to be equipped to handle the irrationality of sin (both your sin and theirs), and to know when to take a step back for rest and recovery.
 None of these things are possible in the long term without a community.

-As I’ve walked with new small group communities through the process of living on mission in the city together, I’ve learned not to start with asking how to care for the marginalized in their city.
-If I start by asking a small group, “what does it look like to care for the hurting in your city?” the answer will be blank stares, stuttering half answers, and the eventual “I don’t knows."
+As I’ve walked with new small group communities through the process of living on mission in the city together, I’ve learned not to start with asking how to care for marginalized communities in their city.
+If I start by asking a small group, “what does it look like to care for the hurting in your city?” the answer will be blank stares, stuttering half-answers, and the eventual “I don’t knows."

 It is at this point that I love walking them through an exercise that I also commend to you.
 Over the last 50 years or so, the American church has been taught that mission is somewhere “over there” like Africa, Asia, or the Middle East.
 To be clear, that’s true, but I believe we’ve over-corrected.
 We’ve now emphasized “over there” at the expense of where God currently has us.